stephlaf/rails_beer/README.md

 This project is a tool to keep track in an easy way of the beers I've tried, to rate them and take some notes along the way.

 The barcode scanner functionality does not work at the moment for my key has expired.
-I intend to either turn this into an API and have the UI done in Swift ot Turbo Native.
+I intend to either turn this into an API and have the UI done in Swift, or to use Turbo Native.

 You can find the live app [here](https://hopscan.herokuapp.com/)